 Some folks believe this tune is difficult to sing.
 I say nonsense.
 There is one little word (free) that is a bit high on the old musical scale.
-Its just one and if you were recording it in a studio they could fix it right up with all kinds of knobs and doodads that give so many recording artist these days perfect pitch.
+It’s just one and if you were recording it in a studio they could fix it right up with all kinds of knobs and doodads that give so many recording artists these days perfect pitch.

 I say go for it.
 And it is not because I am a singer.
 It is simply because the song belongs to you, The American, the brave, the free and most of all the proud.

 It really hurts me when I go to the Hollywood Bowl in Los Angeles and the orchestra plays the National Anthem and all of about twenty people are singing.
-(Okay, maybe a few more than that, but you can’t hear them) Hello, its Hollywood, home of everyone is an actor or a performer can I take your order please place.
+(Okay, maybe a few more than that, but you can’t hear them) Hello, its Hollywood, home of everyone is an actor or a performer, “can I take your order please?”.

 You have officially been double dog dared.